-This guide will show how to assess Discussions in VU Collaborate.
-This is a great way to encourage students to interact with the teaching staff, the content and each other.
+This guide will show how to grade and assess Discussions in VU Collaborate.
+This is a great way to encourage students to interact with teachers, the content and each other.

 If you have not already created your Discussions and associated grade item, see Using Discussions.

-1. From the main navigation bar, select Communication and click Discussions.
+1. From the main navigation bar within the space currently being used, select Communication and then Discussions.

-You will also notice notifications in the Updates Widget informing you of the new unread discussion messages.
+You can see notifications in the Updates Widget (bell up the top of the screen with an orange dot) informing you of the new unread discussion messages.
 You can click this link, but it will only appear when they have not been viewed.

-2. In your Discussions list, find the Topic you would like to assess.
-Click the small dropdown arrow to the right of the title and select Assess Topic.
+1. In the Discussions list, find the Discussion topic you would like to assess.
+Click the small drop-down arrow to the right of the title and select Assess Topic.

-4. An assessment window will open.
-Type in your feedback and enter the score by clicking on the double dash (--) symbol in the top right-hand corner.
+4. In the assessment window you can type in feedback in the General Feedback area and enter a score by clicking the empty Topic Score on the top right-hand corner.
 You can then Save as Draft or Publish the feedback and score.